Amsterdam/GOB-API/src/tools/README.md

 much data to fetch and return in too little time.

 Use cursor-based GraphQL pagination to fetch the data in smaller chunks.
 See [GraphQL Pagination](https://graphql.org/learn/pagination/).
-The `cursor` field is already returned when using the generated GraphQL query.
-All that is left is to add the `first` and `after` parameters.
+The `#cursor` comment field is already returned when using the generated GraphQL query.
+All that is left is to uncomment cursor and add the `first` and `after` parameters.

 ## CURL for Secure endpoints
 Secured collections cannot be fetched through the public GOB endpoint, but will need to be accessed